ArcBlock/forge-js/packages/graphql-client/docs/README.md

 ### graphQLClient.getTxSendMethods() ⇒ <code>Array.&lt;string></code>

-List all transaction send methods, each method can send one kind of transactions supported by forge core, such as `DeclareTx`, `PokeTx`
+List all transaction send methods
+Each method can send one kind of transactions supported by forge core, such as `DeclareTx`, `PokeTx`

 **Kind**: instance method of [<code>GraphQLClient</code>](#GraphQLClient)
 **Returns**: <code>Array.&lt;string></code> - method name list